pimatic/virtualhomeduino/README.md

   * backup the old vhduino binary in the homeduino plugin directory
   * copy the new vhduino binary to the homeduino plugin directory
   * start pimatic
+  * adapt receiverPin and transmitterPin configuration in homeduino plugin (pin numbering changed from wiringpi to pigpio)
+  * restart pimatic

 ## TODO